How Perfectionism Can Harm Your Self-Esteem

 How to develop a healthier relationship with perfectionism

 A helpful first step on this journey may be taking time to understand your own personal relationship with perfectionism.
 Is it affecting your self-esteem, frequently making you feel worthless or like a failure?
 Does it cause you anxiety or make it difficult to complete projects?
 Are you more concerned with meeting your own standards, or someone else’s?
 Do those standards seem realistic or unattainable?
-These questions may help you outline any thought patterns around this topic that may be negatively impacting your self-esteem.
+These questions may help you outline any thought patterns around this topic that may negatively impact your self-esteem.
 From there, you can focus on a few simple practices that may help you find a more positive balance.
 Here are a few examples:

 Clearly outline your goals